Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

     ##  3rd Qu.: 6.000   3rd Qu.:18.50
     ##  Max.   :10.500   Max.   :85.14

-## Histograms
+## Prepare Histograms

-The following code chunk displays histograms for the variables of primary interest to enable visual inspection of the data to evaluate whether or not they fit normal distributions.
-The code chunk generates separate `png` files that are saved in the `Results` folder.
+The following code chunk displays histograms for the variables to enable visual inspection of the data to evaluate whether or not they fit normal distributions.
+The code chunk generates separate `png` files for each histogram, which are saved in the `Results` folder.

 ``` r
 ggplot() +